Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of the Built Environment

-Matija joined UCL Centre for Sustainable Heritage in 2007 as Senior Lecturer in Sustainable Heritage.
-Apart from teaching and research, he is also Course Director for the MRes Heritage Science at the Centre, and the Heritage Science Laboratory manager.
+Matija is Deputy Director of UCL Institute for Sustainable Heritage, Course Director for the MRes Science and Engineering in Arts, Heritage and Archaeology at the Institute, and the Heritage Science Laboratory manager.

-He was awarded PhD in chemistry at the University of Ljubljana in 2000.
-This work led to an EU-funded project, in which he was in charge of scientific coordination.
-In the last 17 years, he has been involved in more than 30 research and networking projects, mostly as a senior scientist, research manager, co-investigator or principal investigator, attracting more than £10M funding predominantly for heritage science.
+He was awarded PhD in chemistry at the University of Ljubljana and joined the Institute in 2007.
+In the last 17 years, he has been involved in more than 30 research and networking projects, mostly as a senior scientist, research manager, co-investigator or principal investigator, attracting ~£20M funding predominantly for heritage science.

 The full CV and bibliography are available here.